cbalan/go-stepflow-examples/kubernetes-controller/README.md

 3. On error, the Sample resource Completed condition is marked as completed with an error reason.
 4. On StepFlow.IsCompleted case, the Sample resource Completed condition is marked as completed with a success reason.

-## Project structure
-- This example was bootstrapped using kubebuilder based standard process.
+This example was bootstrapped using kubebuilder based standard process.
-- [internal/stepflow/sample](./internal/stepflow/sample) - provides a basic workflow definition.
-- [internal/controller](./internal/controller/sample_controller.go#L58) - provides a common kubernetes reconciler implementation using the sample workflow.

 ## Getting Started